EmuDeck/emudeck.github.io/docs/tools/steamos/steam-rom-manager.md

 ## Introduction

 EmuDeck installs Steam ROM Manager [https://github.com/SteamGridDB/steam-rom-manager](https://github.com/SteamGridDB/steam-rom-manager), which allows you to add your ROMs directly to your library.
-It can either be used as an alternative or in tandem with EmulationStation-DE (a frontend application to manage your ROMs.).
+It can either be used as an alternative or in tandem with ES-DE (a frontend application to manage your ROMs.).

 Steam ROM Manager's Website: [https://github.com/SteamGridDB/steam-rom-manager](https://github.com/SteamGridDB/steam-rom-manager)

 Steam ROM Manager sources art from SteamGridDB: [https://www.steamgriddb.com/ ](https://www.steamgriddb.com/)

-Read the [EmulationStation-DE](../steamos/emulationstation-de.md) page to learn more about EmulationStation-DE and how it can be used in tandem with Steam ROM Manager!
+Read the [ES-DE](../steamos/es-de.md) page to learn more about ES-DE and how it can be used in tandem with Steam ROM Manager!

 ***